MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/support-for-interface-collections.md

 There are two versions of the Abstract Control Model (ACM).
 The original version is defined in the *USB Communication Device Class* (CDC) specification.
 The *USB Wireless Mobile Communication Device Class* (WMCDC) specification contains an extended definition of the ACM.

-Interface collections that comply with the WMCDC specification are described in [WMCDC Abstract Control Model](wmcdc-abstract-control-model.md).
+Interface collections that comply with the WMCDC specification are described in [Support for the Wireless Mobile Communication Device Class](support-for-the-wireless-mobile-communication-device-class--wmcdc-.md).

 Interface collections that comply with the CDC specification have the following properties.